 But, have you ever thought about which order to do these tasks in, or wondered if it matters?
 Perhaps you've considered yourself good to go as long as both are getting done on a regular basis.

-Our BC and Alberta orthodontists will offer insight into why we recommend flossing before brushing your teeth in this post, and when to see an orthodontist if you're finding it difficult to properly clean your teeth.
+Our BC orthodontists will offer insight into why we recommend flossing before brushing your teeth in this post, and when to see an orthodontist if you're finding it difficult to properly clean your teeth.

 Brushing & Flossing

 Your toothbrush and floss are essential tools of the trade when it comes to maintaining your dental hygiene.
 While brushing helps to remove plaque, clean your teeth and prevent cavities, brushing alone, even if you do it twice daily or more, isn't enough to keep your teeth healthy and prevent bad breath and gum disease.